 If your home is a whirlwind of activity, but you'd still like to de-clutter your home for spring cleaning, these seven steps will be your best friends.

 Do you have a pile of papers on your kitchen counter right now?
 This simple organizing tip can help you clear the clutter, once and for all.

 Before the world of computers and fancy tri-fold poster board, science projects were a cinch.
 Today's children have a lot more pressure.
 They need charts and graphs, and well-written hypotheses.
 It's enough to overwhelm the children and the parents.

 Ready to start the new year with an organized house?
 It seems to be the dream of every mother who currently finds herself knee-deep in empty toy boxes.
 Get ready to create space in your life for new ideas and projects!

-Today’s post was written by Kelli Connell, a Power of Moms Trainer and Mind Organization for Moms Coach.
-If you’d like to plan your OWN Christmas the way Kelli has outlined below, The Power of Moms has a free PDF download of our Christmas-planning template so you can join in the fun.
-Scroll to the...
+This post was written by Kelli Connell, a Power of Moms Trainer and Mind Organization for Moms Coach.
+If you’d like to plan your OWN Christmas the way Kelli has outlined below, The Power of Moms has a free Christmas-planning template so you can join in the fun.
+Scroll to the bottom to print. ________________________...

 When I find myself impressed by something someone else has done, I think, “What steps do I need to take to accomplish that?"
 I believe that we can accomplish great things if we plan to do things “one bite at a time.”